 FAMILY LAW LAWYER • VIRGINIA BEACH, VA

 Family law and divorce impacts your most personal relationships, your personal finances, and your future.
 Experienced legal representation is vital to your successful future.
 You have rights and you have options.
-Call Mike Deering today to discuss how he can guide you through this tumultuous time in your life.
-He represents clients in all aspects of family law.
+Call Deering Hedrick today to discuss how we can guide you through this tumultuous time in your life.
+We represent clients in all aspects of family law.

 Because family law is such a broad legal area, you need a lawyer that has extensive knowledge of the relevant Virginia statutes.
 In addition, it is important to retain a family law attorney with well-developed negotiation skills.
 Many issues in family law can be resolved by agreement, so finesse in these discussions is essential.
 Versatility and comfort in the courtroom is also critical for a family attorney.
 It may not be possible to reach a compromise on certain issues and it is important to have an attorney who possesses trial skills and a willingness to try a case in Court.
-Attorney Mike Deering has represented clients with Virginia family law issues, amassing considerable experience in a wide range of cases.
-He will be at your side in negotiating an agreement for divorce, child custody, visitation, and related issues when feasible.
-He is also prepared to try your matter in Court when necessary to protect your rights.
+Our attorneys, Mike Deering and Chris Todd Hedrick, have represented clients with Virginia family law issues, amassing considerable experience in a wide range of cases.
+We will be at your side in negotiating an agreement for divorce, child custody, visitation, and related issues when feasible.
+We are also prepared to try your matter in Court when necessary to protect your rights.